RELEX acquires Ida to boost fresh and ultra-fresh optimization | Learn more

 Tricky product behaviors

 Tori’s product portfolio contains varying demand patterns and shelf lives.
 Some products are perishable and move quickly, like fresh goods.
-Grocery stores often struggle with fresh inventory planning due to inventory shrink and poor (or nonexistent) inventory data.
-Plus, the lack of expiration dates for some fresh products leads to poorly balanced stock and uneven spoilage.
+Grocery stores often struggle with fresh inventory planning due to inventory shrinkage and poor (or nonexistent) inventory data.
+Additionally, the absence of expiration dates for some fresh products results in poorly balanced stock and uneven spoilage.

 Other products are slow-moving, “long tail” items that experience intermittent demand.
 For example, DIY retailers may have a selection of lawnmowers that experience an uptick in demand when spring arrives.
 However, that demand is spread over multiple SKUs, meaning demand for a specific lawnmower may be rather low.
 This cannibalization can make it difficult to stock the product variety needed to satisfy picky shoppers without overstocking slow-moving items.